-In the waste and recycling industry what most people refer to as a cardboard, the two layers of linerboard with a rippled layer sandwiched in the middle, we call old corrugated cardboard (OCC).
+What most people refer to as a cardboard (the two layers of linerboard with a rippled layer sandwiched in the middle), we in the waste and recycling industry call old call old corrugated cardboard (OCC).
 For the sake of this article, we’ll refer to OCC recycling as cardboard recycling.

 According to data collected by the Environmental Protection Agency (EPA), while there was a total of 67 million tons of paper and paperboard generated in 2017, “approximately 44.2 million tons of paper and paperboard were recycled in 2017 for a recycling rate of 65.9 percent.”
 The recycling rate for OCC is more impressive, with the American Forest & Paper Association reporting an OCC recycling rate of 88 percent for the same year.

 If your business creates a large amount of cardboard recycling and you want to find out how to properly store, bale, and transport it, or if you find yourself throwing your cardboard in the trash because you never create enough to make a cardboard recycling pickup worth the cost, read on to find out how Rubicon can help you recycle your business’s cardboard in the circular economy.

 The cardboard recycling process starts the moment you receive a cardboard box from your supplier.
 In order for a cardboard box to be recycled and turned back into another cardboard box, this is the process it must go through:

 Collection and Storage

 Depending on the size of your business, you should store the cardboard boxes (and other cardboard recycling) you receive in a holding area such as a warehouse or back room.